 Both anti-vehicle and anti-personnel mines, trip wire devices, and boobytraps were commonly planted by both Ukrainians and Russians before the intensification of the conflict this year.
 Moreover, landmines are indiscriminate: they inflict injury and death long after their military purpose has passed and ultimately terrorize the civilian population, cutting them off from using their land.

 $25,000 is the base cost and will go towards landmine detectors and removal equipment, transportation, mission operating costs, and cost of living.
 The more money we raise, the more we can expand our de-mining operations.

-Proposed dates for the de-mining mission will be Aug 1st to Aug 31st and Oct 8th to Nov 8th, 2022, if funding is sufficient for two trips.
+The next projected dates for the de-mining mission will be in November-December 2022.
 Please be praying and sharing, so this vision can become a reality.
 Thank you for all of the support!